DIY Conductive Paint Recipe (aka electric glue)

 - Find a small airtight container, like a small Tupperware

-- Add in a small amount of Elmer’s glue (we used white, not clear).
+- Add in a small amount of Elmer’s glue (hence why it can also be called electric glue).

 - Add 2 teaspoons of graphite powder to start and mix well.
 Graphite is electrically conductive, so this is the ingredient that makes your paint conductive.